microsoft/perfview/README.md

 The PerfView users guide is part of the application itself, however you can get the .HTM file for it in the users guide in the soruce code itself at [PerfView/SupportDlls/UsersGuide.htm](src/PerfView/SupportDlls/UsersGuide.htm), however it is a significantly better experience if you simply download Perfview and select the Help -> User's Guide menu item.

+#How to Build PerfView
 PerfView is designed to build in Visual Studio 2013 or later.

-The solution file is src/PerfView/Perfview.sln.
+  * The solution file is src/PerfView/Perfview.sln.
 Opening this file in Visual file and selecting the Build -> Build Solution, will build it.
 It follows standard Visual Studio conventions, and the resulting PerfView.exe file ends up in the src/PerfView/bin/<BuildType>/PerfView.exe   You need only deploy this one EXE to use it.
+  * The solution consists of 11 projects, representing support DLLs are the main EXE.
+To run PerfVIew in the debugger (F5) you need to make sure that the 'Startup Project' is set to the 'PerfVIew' project so that it launches the main EXE.
+If the PerfView project is not bold, right click on the PerfView project in the 'Solution  Explorer (on right) and select 'Set as Startup Project'.
+After doing this 'Start Debugging' (F5) should work.   (it is annoying that this is not part of the .sln file...).

 The code is broken in several main sections:
   * TraceEvent - Library that understands how to decode Event Tracing for Windows (ETW) which is used to actually collect the data for many investgations